General Inquiries

 I’m in PhD 1, do I have to do all of my courses in one year?

 We advise to complete your course work in a timely manner; doing so makes studying for the Field Exam easier.
-However, you may consult with the Graduate Coordinator and explore the possibility of taking a course (or two) in the fall of PhD 2.
+However, you may consult with the Associate Chair of Graduate Studies and explore the possibility of taking a course (or two) in the fall of PhD 2.

 How do I choose a supervisor?

 By the end of PhD 1, you should approach a faculty member from the Department to act as your supervisor.
-If you are having trouble deciding or need advice, contact the Graduate Coordinator.
+If you are having trouble deciding or need advice, contact the Associate Chair of Graduate Studies.

 Should I personally contact professors about being on my supervisory committee?